isblab/hdac/README.md

 2. Create contact maps for the component proteins in the complex using `contact_maps_all_pairs_surface.py` script.
 The proteins to be considered are specified as lists `protein1` and `protein2`.

-3. Obtain domainwise precision using PrISM [PrISM](https://doi.org/10.1093/bioinformatics/btac400).
+3. Obtain domainwise precision using [PrISM](https://doi.org/10.1093/bioinformatics/btac400).

 ### Results